Saka-org/jupyter-on-slim/README.md

 Just pull the image from [dockerhub](https://hub.docker.com/r/sakamax/jupyter-slim).

 ## run
-This image exposes the port 8888.
+This image exposes port 8888.

 To use jupyter, run `docker run -p <someport>:8888 -it sakamax/jupyter-slim` and access `localhost:<someport>`.

 ## memo

 + This image **does not** support R now.
-I will make the image containing R later, but it makes the image much more bigger.
+I will make the image containing R later, but it makes the image much bigger.
++ In the future, I will add some scientific packages of python.